 What is Faith?

-The most common answer to that question is: Belief in God.
+The most common answer to that question is probably: "belief in God".

 But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek him.